quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Stateless Retries {#stateless-retry}

-A server can process a the initial cryptographic handshake messages from a client without committing any state.
+A server can process an initial cryptographic handshake messages from a client without committing any state.
 This allows a server to perform address validation ({{address-validation}}, or to defer connection establishment costs.

 In order to ensure consistent state regarding stream offsets and packet numbers,